On the convergence of stochastic primal-dual hybrid gradient: Convergence

-The expected primal-dual gap proof in~\cite{chambolle2018stochastic} has a technical issue, near the end of the proof in~\cite[Theorem 4.3]{chambolle2018stochastic}.
-Since the supremum of expectation is upper bounded by the expectation of the supremum, which is in the definition of expected primal-dual gap~\eqref{eq: def_pdgap}, the order of expectation in the proof is incorrect.
-As we could not find a simple way of fixing the issue using the existing techniques, we introduce a new technique and provide a new proof to show that the conclusions of~\cite[Theorem 4.3]{chambolle2018stochastic}, for the primal-dual gap, are still correct.

-Our technique in the following proof is inspired by stochastic approximation literature of variational inequalities~(see~\cite[Lemma 3.1, Lemma 6.1]{nemirovski2009robust} for a reference), where such analysis is used to obtain $\mathcal{O}(1/\sqrt{k})$ rates.
-In the new proof, we adapt this idea by using the structure of primal-dual coordinate descent.

-Proof of Lemma~\ref{lem: one_iteration} proceeds by developing terms involving random quantities, by utilizing conditional expectations.
+A direct proof of~\Cref{lem: one_iteration} would proceed by developing terms involving random quantities, by utilizing conditional expectations (see~\cite{chambolle2018stochastic}).
 In this case, however, our approach is to proceed without using conditional expectation since the quantity of interest requires us to take first supremum and then the expectation of the estimates.
-Our proof strategy will be to characterize the error term, and then utilize the results Lemma~\ref{lem: new_erg_decoupling} to decouple and bound this term.
+Our proof strategy is to characterize the error term, and then utilize the results~\Cref{lem: new_erg_decoupling} to decouple and bound this term.
+First, we give the variant of~\Cref{lem: one_iteration} without taking expectations, with its proof given in~Section~\ref{sec: lemma_for_erg}. \begin{lemma} We define $ f^\ast_{P}(y) = \sum_{i=1}^n p_i f^\ast_i(y_i)$, and similar to~\eqref{eq: bregman_f} $D_{f^\ast}^{P}(\bar y; z) = \sum_{i=1}^n p_i f^\ast_i(\bar y_i) - p_if^\ast_i(y_i) - \langle (Ax)_i, p_i(\bar y - y)_i\rangle$ and recall the definitions of $V$ and $V_k$ from \Cref{lem: one_iteration} and $\mathcal{H}$ from~\eqref{eq: h_def}.
+Then, it holds that